Ogun PDP Guber Ticket: Adebutu, Lawal Know Fate December 1

 However, following his appeal, the judgment of Taiwo was set aside and the Chief Judge of the Federal High Court was ordered to reassign the suit for fresh hearing by another judge.

-Justice Ekwo, while observing that the suit lapses on December 2, fixed December 1, for judgment.
+Ekwo, while observing that the suit laspes on December 2, fixed December 1, for judgment.